 Public university in the Midwest for 18 years running (U.S. News & World Report)

-Your student will have many academic paths to pursue at Truman – with an array of majors, minors, pre-professional studies, and graduate studies, there is plenty of room for growth and exploration.
+Your student will have many academic paths to pursue at Truman – with an array of academic programs, there is plenty of room for growth and exploration.
 Ambitious students looking for a challenge can look forward to our Honors Scholar Program.
 Your student will also discover connections across a wide variety of endeavors through student research, study abroad, internships, and service learning projects.

 Active & Involved

-And of course you are welcome on campus too!
-You and your student can have a fun and relaxing weekend together in Kirksville during Family Day or Homecoming where there are many fun events already scheduled for you!
-Stay updated on all the events and activities available to your student at Truman – or find some you want to attend – by checking out the Master Calendar!
+And of course you are welcome on campus, too!
+You and your student can have a fun and relaxing weekend together in Kirksville during Family Day or Homecoming when there are many fun events scheduled for you!
+Stay updated on all the events and activities available to your student at Truman – or find some you want to attend – by checking out the University Calendar!

 Your student will have many resources available to them so that they feel at home during their years at Truman.
 University Counseling Services and the Student Health Center can provide your student with mental healthcare and general medical care, while the Department of Public Safety will be available around the clock to provide both emergency and non-emergency assistance to your student should they ever need it.
 Your student will also have access to the Center for Academic Excellence, which provides a multi-faceted academic support program and also houses your student’s Academic Advisor.
 Additionally, there are many specialty offices that can assist your student with various needs throughout their time at Truman, including the Career Center, Information Technology Services, the Multicultural Affairs Center, and Disability Services.

 If you’re concerned about the cost of college for your student, know that Truman is consistently ranked as a "Best Value College" for high-quality academics.
 Truman’s merit based scholarship program is one of the most generous in the country, and your student may qualify for one or several of Truman’s automatic and competitive scholarships.